Chellah: Hammam

 The hammam (Islamic bathhouse) of Chellah has a roughly rectangular floor plan measuring 28.5 by 10.4 metres.
 Henri Terrasse estimated that its construction was contemporary with the other major Marinid structures in Chellah and that it took place between 1339 and 1358.
 It was restored in the 20th century.
 It shares general similarities with other historic hammams in this part of the Islamic world.
 It consists of a changing room near the entrance (equivalent to the Roman apodyterium), followed by a cold room (equivalent to the frigidarium), a warm room (equivalent to the tepidarium), and a hot room (equivalent to the caldarium).
 Another chamber behind the hot room contained the furnace that heated the baths and its water via the traditional hypocaust system.
 A small chamber near the changing room probably contained the latrines.
 The hammam was entered from a gate at its west corner.
 The changing room consisted of a central square space flanked by two small rectangular galleries divided from it by a row of arches supported by columns.
 This room was probably the most decorated space in the building, though no decoration has been preserved today.
 The central square space was probably covered by an ornate wooden vault ceiling while the galleries were covered by groin vaults.
 The cold room and hot room are both roofed by groin vaults, while the warm room between them is larger and is roofed by two cloister vaults.

+Shrines of Sufi mystics

+Several shrines dedicated to Sufi mystics are present in the necropolis as well, towards the southern part of the area.
+These shrines were built at a later date, and appear to be grouped together.
+One of such buildings is a shrine containing the tomb of Sidi Yahya ibn Yunus, a mystic believed to have lived in the 7th century.